 During the first Board Meeting of the Jacobs Foundation in 1989, it was decided that research conferences should become a key pillar of the Foundation’s strategy.
 The Jacobs Foundation Conference takes place every other year in uneven years, and it provides a unique opportunity for scientific exchange at the highest level, with a focus on an interdisciplinary approach.

 The conference brings together a diverse assembly of senior, mid- and early career researchers from around the world, who are invited to this three-day event, often hosted at the Foundation’s Conference Center, Marbach Castle, in Germany.
 The prime criterion for selection is scientific excellence with due attention to coverage of a range of disciplines and, as appropriate, the involvement of scholars from a range of countries.

 The overarching goal of the conferences is for leading researchers to present cutting-edge findings about an aspect of child and youth development and learning that will culminate in the production of a high-level scientific journal publication and in collaborative follow-up research projects.

-The conference topic will be Adaptive Learning in a Changing World: Preparing learners with the skills to thrive across contexts and time.
+The conference topic was Adaptive Learning in a Changing World: Preparing learners with the skills to thrive across contexts and time.
 How to measure and foster such skills.